TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 %{foo: "hello world"}
 ```

-There is a an easy way to update a map.
+There is an easy way to update a map.

 Example: